iluwatar/java-design-patterns/virtual-proxy/README.md

 Real-world example

-> Consider an online video streaming platform where video objects are resource-intensive due to their large data size and required processing power.
-To efficiently manage resources, the system uses a virtual proxy to handle video objects.
-The virtual proxy defers the creation of actual video objects until they are explicitly required for playback, thus saving system resources and improving response times for users.
+> Imagine a high-end art gallery that showcases expensive and delicate pieces of art.
+To protect the actual artwork and reduce the risk of damage or theft, the gallery initially displays high-quality photographs of the artworks.
+When a serious buyer expresses genuine interest, the gallery then brings out the original artwork from a secure storage area for viewing.
+>
+> In this analogy, the high-quality photograph serves as the virtual proxy for the actual artwork.
+The real artwork is only fetched and displayed when truly necessary, thus saving resources and reducing risk, similar to how the Virtual Proxy pattern defers object creation until it is needed.

 In plain words

 > The virtual proxy pattern allows a representative class to stand in for another class to control access to it, particularly for resource-intensive operations.

+Wikipedia says

+> A proxy that controls access to a resource that is expensive to create.

 **Programmatic Example**

+Consider an online video streaming platform where video objects are resource-intensive due to their large data size and required processing power.
+To efficiently manage resources, the system uses a virtual proxy to handle video objects.
+The virtual proxy defers the creation of actual video objects until they are explicitly required for playback, thus saving system resources and improving response times for users.

 Given our example of a video streaming service, here is how it might be implemented: